blender-visual-investigation/knowledge-base/PROJECT_INFO.md

 **Project Name:** Blender for Visual Investigation - Knowledge Base

 **Purpose:** A comprehensive educational knowledge base for learning Blender from first principles with a focus on visual investigation, forensics, crime scene reconstruction, and evidence visualization.
+The knowledge base emphasizes rigorous methodology and documentation practices that transform Blender from a visualization tool into a defensible investigative instrument.

 **Repository:** https://github.com/blender-visual-investigation/knowledge-base